-Ecozonia: An exciting new wildlife park for the Pyrénées-Orientales
+Ecozonia: An exciting wildlife park for the Pyrénées-Orientales

 How do you fancy sleeping amongst some of the most ferocious predators on our planet?
 Eagles, panthers, tigers, lynxes… sounds a purrrrrfectly pawsome experience, non?
-Well soon, you will be able to, right here in the Pyrénées-Orientales!
+Well, now you can, right here in the Pyrénées-Orientales!

-The park, set over 26 hectares in the Agly valley is unique to Europe and will house sixteen species of predator from four natural ecozones with temperatures and landscapes similar to the Mediterranean climate.
+The park, set over 26 hectares in the Agly valley is unique to Europe and houses sixteen species of predator from four natural ecozones with temperatures and landscapes similar to the Mediterranean climate.

 The project leader of the park, Cyril Vaccaro, former deputy director of Sanary Zoo in the Var, explained that the aim of the concept is ‘…to take visitors on a journey of discovery through the fascinating world of predators.
 As a conservation, research and awareness centre, EcoZonia’s vision is that of a world in which humans respect other predators, as symbols of the natural world.’